 It helps to motivate the conversation if you really want to know this person.
 Also, you’ll find your circle of friends and peers grows to something you really like and enjoy.

-I don’t have many rules in this life, for conversation or anything; but when it comes to approaching strangers, there are a few I’d like used.
+I don’t have many rules in this life, for conversation or anything; but when it comes to approaching strangers physically or learning how to start a conversation online, there are a few I’d like to use.

 Who To Talk To?

+How do you start a conversation with someone?
 I’m of the ilk that likes to talk to everyone and anyone.
-Everyone has a story and good personalities.
-Some are harder to get to than others, but if you’re on a people-finding excursion, like I usually am, then everyone is pretty much fair game.
+Everyone has a story and a good personality.
+Some are harder to get to than others, but if you’re on a people-finding excursion like I usually am, then everyone is pretty much fair game.

-That said, if you’re out at a function and you want to build a network of people in your niche, you will want to distinguish those people from the others.
+That said, if you’re out at a function or on social media and you want to build a network of people in your niche, you will want to distinguish those people from the others.
 Find the ‘leaders’ in a group of people or ask around for what you’re looking for.

 In a more general environment, like at a bar, you will want to do the same sort of thing.
 Acknowledge what you actually want and try to distinguish suitable people.
-Once you find someone, or a group of people, that you want to meet and talk to, hop to it.
+Once you find someone or a group of people online, that you want to talk to, hop to it.

 Think of a few things you might have in common.
 What did you notice about their dress sense?

-The most important part of initiating conversation is, arguably, having confidence.
+The most important part of starting a conversation with someone you don’t know physically or virtually is, arguably, having confidence.
 It should be obvious that without any amount of self-esteem you will struggle.
 Having confidence in yourself and who you are makes this job very easy.

 If you find yourself doubting your worth, or how interesting you are, make a few mental notes of why you are interesting and worth talking to.
 There is no question you are.
 You just have to realize that.

 What do I do?
 What is interesting about it?
 What are my strong points and what are my weak ones?
-Confident people succeed because they play on their strengths.
+Confident people succeed because they’ve learned the art of starting a conversation with strangers and using their strengths.

 This is rapport building without talking.
 It’s as simple as reciprocated eye contact and smiles etc. Acknowledging someone else’s presence before approaching them goes a long way to making introductions easier.
 You are instantly no longer just a random person.